Ben-Edwards44/Advent-Of-Code/README.md

 - 2022 - 39
 - 2021 - 22

-## Useage :wrench:
+## Notes :pencil2:

-If you want to run these solutions on your own input:
+- If you want to use these solutions on your own input, save it in a text file called `day[n].txt` where `[n]` is the day number.

-- *Don't.* There are much better solutions to use such as [this repository](https://github.com/hyper-neutrino/advent-of-code) by hyper-neutrino.
-- If you still want to:
-  - Copy your input into a file named `day{n}.txt` and replace `{n}` with the day number.
-  - Save this file in the same directory as the python script.
-  - Ensure there is a newline at the end of the file.
-  - Run the appropriate python script.
+- Maybe year day I'll try to get on the leaderboard just once...